Malmmlam/Calculator/SCRATCH.md

                 Enable functionallity for user other operators.
                     Create a 'chosenOperator' variable that keeps track of what operator the user has chosen.
 Use this variable when calling the operate function after pressing equals.

+                Add clear functionallity to reset all variables.
+                    Create a function that resets the values of all variables if clear is pressed.